 Base Building to rent of buy

 Despite these encouraging facts and developments, there are still some questions to answer: Why are there not more base buildings?
 Why did the development come to an almost complete standstill in the 1990s?
 What is the outlook for the future?
 Why is there so much resistance to this application, when the methods work well and the building costs are not higher than normal?
 Why is ‘base-building fit-out’ still not commonplace in public housing?
+In many examples on the page you will see how it works out.
 How will individuals deal with this, even if they are not in a position to pay for the entire house themselves, just the fit-out?

 In the discussions at the start-up of a project, most developers and clients seem to believe it is good in principle but are hesitant because it is new.
 This hesitation is due to a number of reasons.
 Firstly, a housing association and a project developer do not need to make the design and execution process more complex with fit-out elements that they have never used before.
 Nor do they welcome the idea of involving individual residents in planning their home.
 They believe it is good in theory, but inconvenient at the same time.
 Clients still believe that it is not their task to directly involve residents in this way.
 They are afraid of excesses and odd floor plans that are unacceptable to subsequent residents.
 Quite understandable for someone who has never experienced it.
 However, the excesses are limited to one or two exceptions that can be changed later with the help of the residents.
 Research in Delft has provided data about the nature and frequency of changes by residents.